 A degree that's safe as houses

-A suite of courses in the Faculty of Social Sciences and Humanities is to receive full validation from the Chartered Institute of Housing, offering a professional boost for students.
+A suite of courses in the School of Social Sciences and Humanities is to receive full validation from the Chartered Institute of Housing, offering a professional boost for students.

 The BSc Health and Social Policy, BSc Health and Social Care, BSc Community Development and Leadership and MA Housing and Inclusion courses – all of which feature specialist housing modules - will receive the Institute’s validation.